Statement 7: Asset and Liability Management (continued)

 The Government's balance sheet shows the stocks of all government assets and liabilities.
 Measures such as net debt, net financial worth and net worth are aggregates drawn from the balance sheet that provide an indication of the Government's financial strength at a point in time (see Box 1).

-The outlook for the Government's stocks of assets across the forward estimates is broadly similar to the 2010‑11 Budget.
-However, the downward revision to expected tax receipts in 2010‑11 and 2011‑12 and the impact of the natural disasters on the fiscal outlook have driven an increase in expected liabilities, predominantly in Commonwealth Government Securities.
-These changes have contributed to higher estimates for net debt, and lower estimated net financial worth and net worth than was expected at the 2010‑11 Budget.
+The outlook for the Government's stocks of assets across the forward estimates is broadly similar to that at the 2011‑12 Budget.
+Several factors, including the further write‑down in tax receipts and the fall in interest rates on Commonwealth Government Securities (CGS) to some of the lowest levels seen in Australia's history, have resulted in an increase in the value of expected liabilities.
+These market value adjustments have contributed to higher estimates for net debt, and lower estimated net financial worth and net worth than was expected at the 2011‑12 Budget.

 Statement 3: Fiscal Strategy and Outlook examines the impact of altering key economic assumptions on payments and receipts.
-Since the Budget position is one of the main drivers of the movement in the Government's asset and liability position, changes in the economic assumptions will also impact on the Government's financial stocks.
+Since the budget position is one of the main drivers of the movement in the Government's asset and liability position, changes in the economic assumptions will also affect the Government's financial stocks.

 The Government reports on a range of other fiscal risks in Statement 8: Statement of Risks.
 These risks comprise general developments or specific events that may affect the fiscal outlook.
 Fiscal risks may affect expenses or revenue and, as a result, may contribute to variability in the Government's projected net debt, net financial worth and net worth position.

 Box 1: Net debt, net financial worth and net worth

 Net debt is a commonly quoted measure of a government's financial strength.
 Historically, this was the only available stock measure for governments that were recording financial information in a cash‑based accounting system.
 Net debt provides the most useful measure for international comparisons, given most OECD countries report on it.